Theresa May faces Cabinet showdown over Brexit at Chequers

 American commerce secretary Wilbur Ross has previously warned that a failure by the UK to break away from EU food safety rules in areas such as GM crops and chlorinated chicken would get in the way of a successful trade agreement.

-Papers circulated to ministers ahead of Friday’s crunch meeting at Chequers are reported to recommend that the UK should maintain a “common rulebook” with the EU for all goods, including agricultural and food products.

-The document, obtained by The Spectator, also reportedly says that “we would strike a different arrangement for services, where it is our interests to have regulatory flexibility, recognising this will result in reduced market access”.
+The document also reportedly says that “we would strike a different arrangement for services, where it is our interests to have regulatory flexibility, recognising this will result in reduced market access”.

-And the magazine quotes the paper as saying that these arrangements “would not allow the UK to accommodate a likely ask from the US in a future trade deal” as the UK would be unable to recognise the US’s “array of standards”.

-Eurosceptic former Cabinet minister Owen Paterson said that, if true, the plans would represent “a complete breach of Theresa May’s manifesto commitment, reconfirmed to me at PMQs yesterday, to leave (the) single market, customs union and European Court of Justice.”

-Tory Lucy Allan said of the plans “this is not Brexit” while Andrea Jenkyns said Brexiteers “cannot support any deal that restricts our trade with other countries”.
+Tory Lucy Allan said “this is not Brexit”, while fellow MP Andrea Jenkyns said Brexiteers “cannot support any deal that restricts our trade with other countries”.

 She warned “from what we are hearing, prepared to vote against this”.